zenml-io/zenml/docs/book/component-guide/orchestrators/databricks.md

 ### Additional configuration

-For additional configuration of the Databricks orchestrator, you can pass `DatabricksOrchestratorSettings` which allows you to configure node selectors, affinity, and tolerations to apply to the Kubernetes Pods running your pipeline.
-These can be either specified using the Kubernetes model objects or as dictionaries.
+For additional configuration of the Databricks orchestrator, you can pass `DatabricksOrchestratorSettings` which allows you to change the Spark version, number of workers, node type, autoscale settings, Spark configuration, Spark environment variables, and schedule timezone.

 ```python
 from zenml.integrations.databricks.flavors.databricks_orchestrator_flavor import DatabricksOrchestratorSettings